espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/bt_spp_initiator/README.md

 - Set `SPP_SHOW_MODE` as `SPP_SHOW_DATA` or `SPP_SHOW_SPEED` in code (should be same with `bt_spp_acceptor`, if the peer device runs it).
 When setting `SPP_SHOW_MODE` as `SPP_SHOW_DATA`, if the data rate is too high or the data length is too long, it is strongly recommended to process them in other lower priority application task rather than in this callback directly.
 Since the printing takes too much time, and it may stuck the Bluetooth stack.

-- We haven't do the same update to `bt_acceptor_demo` for the sake of reducing the size of ESP_IDF, but transplanting of input module is supported.
+- We haven't do the same update to the example `bt_spp_acceptor` for the sake of reducing the size of ESP_IDF, but transplanting of input module is supported.

 ## Example Breakdown